Insoles For Flat Feet

 A consultation with a Physical Therapist, Podiatrist, or Sports Medicine Doctor is recommended if you have any of the symptoms of a Lateral Malleolus Fracture.
 A clinical interview of your symptoms alongside a clinical examination can often be sufficient to achieve a diagnosis for your therapist.
 A clinical examination will often involve a hop test and tap test.

 A stable Lateral Malleolus Fracture is usually managed with 4-6 weeks in a walker boot.
-Historically a cast was used but the walker boot allows for greater function and equivalent healing response.
+Historically, a cast was used, but the walker boot allows for greater function and equivalent healing response.

-During this time period, Physical Therapy can begin to maintain the mobility of the surrounding tissues such as the Calf, Peroneal, and Posterior Tibialis muscles.
-Upon removal of the boot, rehabilitation can last for 4-6 further weeks.
+Upon boot removal, rehabilitation can last for 4-6 weeks.
 This involves strengthening and mobility exercises of the foot and ankle.
 Graded exposure to impact activities and return to play protocols if you wish to return to sport.
 Rehabilitation exercises are similar to that of a sprained ankle.

 Taping and/or an ankle brace may be used when returning to activities that require a change of support, especially for those with unstable ankles.
 Surgery is not usually required for a stable fracture.

-Post-operative complications include nerve damage if a nerve is cut during the procedure but these surgeries are generally very successful overall.
+Post-operative complications include nerve damage if a nerve is cut during the procedure, but these surgeries are generally very successful overall.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.